A young girl smiling while interacting with a science exhibit, featuring a transparent cylinder with fog inside.

 Boca Raton Museum of Art

-Tracy Snyder Molina: Families can stop by the front desk for the latest Art Find activity, challenging you to locate works of art all over the Museum.
+Tracy Snyder Molina said: Families can stop by the front desk for the latest Art Find activity, challenging you to locate works of art all over the Museum.
 If you complete the challenge, you can return it for a special prize.
 Look, See, Create activity books are located throughout the exhibits and will inspire visitors of all ages to make their own art.
 Be sure to visit the outdoor sculpture garden as well.
 On one Saturday per month, the museum offers a workshop for families/intergenerational groups that feature artistic family fun for all ages to learn and create.

 Cost: $12 per person, Free for kids 12 and under